invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

       Type part of the path (e.g. "C:\Users") and press ++tab++ repeatedly to suggest completions.

-8. The installer will autodetect your platform and will request you to confirm the type of GPU your graphics card has.
+8.  **Select your GPU**: The installer will autodetect your platform and will request you to confirm the type of GPU your graphics card has.
 On Linux systems, you will have the choice of CUDA (NVidia cards), ROCm (AMD cards), or CPU (no graphics acceleration).
 On Windows, you'll have the